 - swollen lymph nodes

-In some cases, it may be that the body is simply taking extra time to clear the virus out completely.
-However, if symptoms such as these linger for longer than a few weeks, a person should talk to their doctor.
+In some cases, it may be that the body is simply taking extra time to clear the virus completely.
+However, if symptoms such as these linger for longer than a few weeks, a person should talk with a doctor.

-As members of the medical community have different opinions on what post-viral fatigue is, it can be difficult for them to agree on how to treat it, and recommendations will differ.
+As members of the medical community have different opinions on post-viral fatigue, it can be difficult for them to agree on how to treat it, and recommendations will differ.

 In some cases, the person will require no treatment, and managing the symptoms until they feel better will be enough.

-To this end, doctors may recommend some simple symptom management tools, such as over-the-counter pain relievers to treat headaches or other general aches and pains.
+To this end, doctors may recommend taking vitamins, eating a nutritious diet and keeping with other healthy lifestyle practices along with some simple symptom management tools, such as over-the-counter pain relievers to treat headaches or other general aches and pains.

-Some lifestyle tips may help support the body as it works through post-viral syndrome.
+Some lifestyle tips may help support the body as it works through post-viral syndrome and may help reduce recovery time.
 These include:

 - sleeping 7–9 hours each night